robertbunch/webrtc-starter/taskList.md

         1. SDP - codec and other information
         2. Type (offer)
 6. CLIENT1 passes offer to peerConnection.setLocalDescription
-~7.
-ICE candidates can now start coming in (ASYNC)
+7. (ASYNC)ICE candidates can now start coming in

 Signal server needs to be running for 8 on
 - signal server is a node server, it enables the browsers to find/talk each other